-On June 21, 2022, the Higher Regional Court (Oberlandesgericht) in Frankfurt am Main, Germany, ruled in a case against Deutsche Bahn that mandating "Mr." or "Ms." discriminates against non-binary people.
-This form of discrimination is not permissible according to Germany's AGG (Equal Treatment Act).
+On 21.06.2022, the Higher Regional Court (OLG) of Frankfurt am Main finally ruled in the case against Deutsche Bahn that a mandatory selection from the two forms of address "Mr." or "Ms." discriminates against non-binary people.
+This direct discrimination is inadmissible under the General Equal Treatment Act (AGG).

-Find out here what this groundbreaking ruling means for online stores, websites, newsletters and other digital product and services.
+You can find out what this groundbreaking ruling means for online stores, websites, newsletters and other digital services here.

 A non-binary trans* person has filed a lawsuit because Deutsche Bahn requires a binary form of address, i.e. "Mr." or "Mrs.", when selling tickets online.
 The Higher Regional Court (OLG) in Frankfurt am Main has now ruled that this discriminates against non-binary people under the AGG.
 Accordingly, Deutsche Bahn has been obliged to refrain from discriminating against non-binary persons when using the company's services by forcing them to use the form of address "Mr." or "Mrs." from 1 January 2023.